-Carolyn Locke, the author of Always This Falling and Not One Thing: Following Matsuo Basho’s Narrow Road to the Interior, and The Place We Become, grew up in Hudson, New Hampshire where she spent many hours roaming the woods and fields, and taking her favorite books to her treetop retreat where she read and daydreamed about traveling.
+Carolyn Locke, the author of Always This Falling and Not One Thing: Following Matsuo Basho’s Narrow Road to the Interior, The Place We Become, and The Riddle of Yes, grew up in Hudson, New Hampshire where she spent many hours roaming the woods and fields, and taking her favorite books to her treetop retreat where she read and daydreamed about traveling.
 She began writing poetry at a young age, and it has remained a constant in her life.

 Carolyn attended Bates College in Lewiston, Maine, where she majored in English literature.
 The highlight of her college career was her junior year abroad at Manchester College, Oxford University, in Oxford, England, where she studied Shakespeare, the Romantic poets, and T.S.
 Eliot.
 She completed her senior thesis on T.S.
 Eliot, graduating Phi Beta Kappa from Bates in 1971.

 Carolyn married Gerry Locke, and in the fall of 1974, they moved to Troy, Maine, where they raised two children, Jeffrey and Alison.
 Family life, camping trips, hiking, and summer vacations on the coast of Maine, as well as gardening, cross country skiing, snow-shoeing, traveling, reading, and writing poetry are the passions that have shaped her life.